• Skip to primary navigation

 The project consists of two parts.

 The first part of the project seeks to understand the relationship between trade, employment, and productivity in a low-income country setting.
 This topic is particularly timely in the context of recent bilateral free trade agreements and international trade negotiations, which aim to improve the trading prospects of low-income countries.
-The project will study the consequences of export opportunities induced by the U.S.-Vietnam Bilateral Trade Agreement for employment and productivity of formal enterprises in Vietnam.
+The project studies the consequences of export opportunities induced by the U.S.-Vietnam Bilateral Trade Agreement for employment and productivity of formal enterprises in Vietnam.
 This export expansion led to a relative reduction in household business employment and to the reallocation of workers away from household businesses toward employers in the formal enterprise sector in industries subject to larger U.S. tariff declines.

 Opinion Articles